JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_NoInput_10X.md

 INPUT_genome_size_file = pkg_resources.resource_filename("scReadSim", 'data/mm10.chrom.sizes')
 ```

-Other required files for this example inlcuding the reference genome FASTA file and annotation gtf file are downloadable through the following chunk.
+Use the folloqing chunk to download other required files for this example, inlcuding the reference genome FASTA file (indexed by bowtie2) and annotation gtf file.

 ```{code-block} console
 $ mkdir example/refgenome_dir